jonesdeveloperchung-pixel/MyChatDev/README.md

 ## 🏗️ Architecture

 The system implements a **Multi-Layered Validation Workflow** where different LLMs take on specialized roles, orchestrated through a **graph-based state machine using LangGraph**.
 The key to this architecture is a series of fast, iterative loops that validate the work at each stage, including a sandboxed environment for code development and a reflective mechanism for overcoming stagnation.

+The architecture is now composed of three main layers:

+1.  **Core LLM Workflow (Python):** The intelligent backend orchestrating agents and executing development tasks.
+2.  **FastAPI Backend API (Python):** A layer that exposes the core workflow functionalities via a RESTful API, enabling external applications to interact with MyChatDev.
+3.  **Flutter Web UI (Dart):** A rich, interactive web interface that consumes the FastAPI to provide a user-friendly experience for configuring, running, and monitoring development workflows.

 ### Agent Roles
 - **Product Manager**: Analyzes initial requirements (derived from the user's prompt) and consults the system's **Experience/Memory**.